calnix/stakingPro/Documentation/ContractExplanations.md

 - `creatorFeeFactor`: fee factor for creator
 - `realmPointsFeeFactor`: fee factor for realm points

-Requires the creator to have the required number of creation NFTs.
+Requires the creator to have the required number of creation NFTs

-These NFTs are registered on the NFT_REGISTRY contract, and are locked.
+- creation NFTs are registered on the NFT_REGISTRY contract, and are locked.
-They do not count towards rewards calculations.
+- creation NFTs do not count towards rewards calculations.

+**Known and accepted behaviour: Vault can be created, and immediately, creator can call activateCooldown() to make it cooldown.**

 ## stakeTokens